mdsmith44/Army_ORSA_Python_Data_Analysis_Tutorial/README.md

 Some other freely available resources that could be useful:
 - W3 Python Tutorial (https://www.w3schools.com/python/).
 A good free tutorial, which also makes for a nice easilly accessible reference.
 - An Introduction to Statistical Learning: https://link.springer.com/book/10.1007/978-1-4614-7138-7.
 Technically this one gives its examples in R, but it's a great overview of the math and theory of machine learning topics so can't make a list of Data Analysis references without it!
+- Kaggle Courses (https://www.kaggle.com/learn/overview) offers a variety of useful and succinct lessons covering many areas of data analysis in python.
+All courses are presented through interactive Jupyter notebooks, similar to this tutorial.

 Any and all feedback welcome!
 -Matt Smith, mdsmith44@gmail.com